Section 377 Lawyers Menaka Guruswamy and Arundhati Katju Come Out as a Couple

 Menaka Guruswamy and Arundhati Katju | Image credit: Twitter

-On September 6, 2018, India became a more equal country after a five-judge panel of the Supreme Court struck down the colonial era-sodomy laws encapsulated in Section 377 of the IPC that made consensual gay sex illegal.
+In a landmark move, India became a more equal country on September 6, 2018, after a five-judge panel of the Supreme Court struck down the colonial era-sodomy laws encapsulated in Section 377 of the IPC that made consensual gay sex illegal.
 On the forefront of the fight were two lawyers, Menaka Guruswamy and Arundhati Katju, the advocates who represented the five original petitioners in court and fought the case.

 Now, almost a year after the astounding victory, the duo have come out on international media as a couple.